Sheldon, Queensland: History

 Previously a largely uninhabited rural area, the suburb of Sheldon was officially named in 1980.
 It combined the southern and northern portions of neighbouring suburbs Capalaba and Mount Cotton, respectively.

 The Sheldon name likely originated from the village of the same name in Devon, United Kingdom, which itself came from an Old English word meaning "steep-sided hill and wooden valley".

-Sheldon College opened on 1997 near the roundabout at which Sheldon, Capalaba, Alexandra Hills, and Thornlands meet at a quadripoint.
+Sheldon College opened in 1997 near the roundabout at which Sheldon, Capalaba, Alexandra Hills, and Thornlands meet at a quadripoint.